gryphonshafer/pnwquizzing/docs/district_governance/_meeting_minutes/a3_essay.md

 > Quizzing is an extraordinary ministry that changed the lives of my wife and I. We don’t just want it to still be around when my kids are old enough to participate — we _need_ it to be around.
 And we don’t just need it to be around — it needs to _thrive_.
 And yet, I see before me a rapidly shrinking program in which fewer and fewer volunteers devote more and more enthusiasm per person to keeping it alive.
 I’m tired of throwing all my energy at just keeping the lights on… I want Quizzing to soar.
 To make it soar, we need to rethink the structure which has clipped its wings.
 We need to gather together like-minded Christians who share our enthusiasm for this ministry, break down the denominational barriers (which in the CMA’s case is much more like a ball and chain), and make a plan of attack to recruit the many tribes within Christendom who have yet to hear of the value of Quizzing.
 Gryphon has even laid out the beginnings of the philosophy of this plan of attack in this very proposal.
 I wholeheartedly endorse both the philosophy of this proposal and the strategy to bring it about.

-Jeremy Swingle<br>CMA Quizzing Leadership Team (CQLT) Board Member<br>Former PNW Quizzing Coach and Board Member, Current PNW Quizzing Official
+Jeremy Swingle<br>CMA Quizzing Leadership Team (CQLT) Board Member<br>Former PNW Quizzing Coach and Board Member; Current PNW Quizzing Official

 ### Cutty Welt